Kia Sorento Hybrid performance, top speed, engine

 One area where the Sorento struggles is ride quality: it isn’t as smooth as you’d expect a large family SUV to be.
 Even with the smallest (17-inch) available wheels fitted, the Sorento fidgets over the kind of broken road surfaces that are commonplace in the UK.
 Many rivals perform much better in this regard, including the Skoda Kodiaq and Land Rover Discovery.

 There's a silver lining, though, as that firm suspension translates to good handling on twisty B-roads.
 In addition to this, body lean is managed well (for a car of this size at least) plus the steering is quick and direct.
 While this is all impressive, we can’t help thinking few typical Sorento buyers will prioritise focused handling over comfort.

 - 1VerdictThe Kia Sorento Hybrid offers everything a great seven-seat family SUV needs to: it's well equipped, stylish and practical

 - 2MPG & CO2 emissionsThe Kia Sorento Hybrid’s official fuel economy and CO2 emissions figures are well ahead of those for diesel-engined rivals

-- 4Engines, drive & performance - currently readingThe latest Kia Sorento is an undeniably large and heavy car, but the petrol engine and electric motor in the Hybrid work together to deliver decent performance
+- 4Performance, engine & drive - currently readingThe latest Kia Sorento is an undeniably large and heavy car, but the petrol engine and electric motor in the Hybrid work together to deliver decent performance